 17 March 2020

-Here are 14 in-depth video lessons full of practical advice on warming up, hand positioning, fingering, sight-reading and so much more.
+Here are 14 in-depth beginner video lessons full of practical advice on warming up, hand positioning, fingering, sight-reading and so much more.

 Basics of Playing Piano